shajunxing/banana-nomake/README.md

 Project Address: <https://github.com/shajunxing/banana-nomake>

 I don't like those build systems, I think they break their own belief "mechanism better than policy" and "keep it simple stupid".
 Why should one learn those ugly and rigid rules?
 Wouldn't a Turing-Complete programming language be better?
-Since C compiler is essential, encapsulate necessary functions into a header file, most important points I summarized as follows: 1. **Recursive traversal of file and directories**; 2. **Comparison of file timestamps**; 3. **Serial and parallel execution of commands**, then I can happily write scripts in C, right?
+Since C compiler is essential, encapsulate necessary functions into a header file, then I can happily write scripts in C, right?
+Most important points I summarized as follows:

+1. **Comparison of file timestamps**
+2. **Serial and parallel execution of commands**

 Customers would be happy too, as they won't need to install any additional build systems, they can simply type `gcc script.c && ./a.out` or `cl script.c && script.exe`, isn't it quite easy?

-Brief guide: use `listdir` to batch process multiple files in a directory, use `max` `mtime` to compare file modification times, use `append` `concat` `endswith` `equals` `format` `join` `startswith` to handle strings, and use `async` `await` `run` to execute commands.

 For example, in a certain project, source code is in `src` directory, since C language string literals support direct concatenation, it's really easy to define file names, directories, and command lines.